 - Your business makes a profit, and you have justifiable reasons to use Rewardpay for your business – i.e. to improve cashflow or ease payments to suppliers – in which case the cost may be deductible from your business profit and reduce your tax burden (but check this with your accountant).

 You would be reducing your taxable profit by the amount of the fee (as a cost going out of the business).
-When tax on company profits is at 30% for larger businesses as it is currently, the $100 fee would result in $30 less tax being paid.
+When tax on company profits is at 30% for larger businesses as it is currently, a $100 fee would result in $30 less tax being paid.
 For smaller businesses the tax rate is 27.5%.

-At the 30% tax rate, deducting Rewardpay as a business expense is equivalent to a 30% reduction in the cost of the points being earned:
+At the 30% tax rate, deducting Rewardpay as a business expense is equivalent to a 30% reduction in the cost of the points being earned.